-Breadfruit is one of the most important food trees of the tropics, the fruit being a staple for many and, as its name suggests, is a substitute for bread.
+Breadfruit is one of the most important food trees of the tropics, the fruit being a staple for many and, as its name suggests, a substitute for bread.

 Originating in the Old World tropics, the tree's natural range extends from Malaysia, through Indonesia and Papua New Guinea, to Polynesia in the Western Pacific.